IronMage/SeniorDesign/README.md

 ##Communication

-TCP connection between a Lua client and a Python server
+TCP connection between a Lua client and a Python server.

+Emulator - Lua Console - Raw Data <=> Raw Data - AI - Adaptation

+    (A,B,up,down,left,right) <- <=> -> Sprite Data (#enemies followed by x y pairs for each enemy)

 ###LuaTCPClient.lua

-The Lua TCP Client that will send game info to the python TCP Server
+The simple Lua TCP Client that will send a message to the python TCP Server.

 ###PythonTCPServer.py

-The Python TCP Server that will take the game info from the Lua TCP Client, compute the move to make, and send the buttons to be pressed back to the Lua TCP Client
+The simple Python TCP Server that will respond to the Lua TCP Client.

-Emulator - Lua Console - Raw Data <=> Raw Data - AI - Adaptation

-      (A,B,up,down,left,right) <- <=> -> Sprite Data (#enemies followed by x y pairs for each enemy)

 ##Engine

 ###/Logic/FuzzyRules.py

-Rules class
+Rules class.

 ###/Logic/FuzzySet.py

-Produces Triangular and Trapezoidal graphs
+Produces Triangular and Trapezoidal graphs.

 ##Main